-This course is organized into six units that are based on the required themes.
-This creates an interesting, meaningful context in which to explore a variety of language and cultural concepts in the interpretive, interpersonal, and presentational modes.
+This course is organized into six units that are based on required themes, which creates an interesting, meaningful context in which to explore a variety of language and cultural concepts in the interpretive, interpersonal, and presentational modes.
 The themes in each unit help teachers integrate language, content, and culture into an interrelated series of lessons and activities that promote the use of the language in a variety of contexts.

-The objective in providing this unit structure is to respect new AP teachers' time by providing one possible sequence they can adopt or modify, rather than having to build from scratch.
+This unit structure respects new AP teachers' time by providing one possible sequence they can adopt or modify rather than having to build from scratch.
 An additional benefit is that these units enable the AP Program to provide interested teachers with formative assessments-the Personal Progress Checks-that they can assign their students at the end of each unit to gauge progress toward success on the AP Exam.
 However, experienced AP teachers who are satisfied with their current course organization and exam results should feel no pressure to adopt these units, which comprise an optional sequence for this course.